rasikasrimal/rasikasrimal/README.md

 - Data‑heavy applications and analytics dashboards
 - ML‑powered products where models meet real users

-If you have an interesting idea or role around ML, data, or full‑stack work, I'd be happy to talk.
+If you have an interesting idea or role around ML, data, or full‑stack work, I'd be happy to talk

 ---